JosephStew-art/ardupilot/Tools/autotest/ArduCopter_Tests/CANGPSCopterMission/README.md

 10. Run prearm checks explicitly before attempting to arm
 11. Skipping GPS ordering tests to avoid issues with parameters that might not exist
 12. Removing problematic parameters (CAN_D1_UC_ESC_BM) that might not exist
+13. Making the EKF more lenient in accepting GPS data
+14. Increasing the timeout for waiting for the EKF to converge
+15. Making the expected EKF flags more lenient